mcode/request-generator/README.md

 # Request Generator

-This project provides a small web application that is capable of generating requests and displaying the CDS Hooks cards that are provided as a response.
-This app functionally serves as the frontend of the EHR it connects to, and is treated as part of the EHR system rather than a third party app.
-Typically, functionality provided by the Request Generator would be handled by the EHR in a production environment.
-The Request Generator makes it easy and simple to add CDS Hooks capability to SMART on FHIR compliant EHRs.
+This project provides a testing tool for the REMS workflow that is capable of generating CDS Hooks requests and displaying the CDS Hooks cards that are provided as a response.
+The Request Generator also handles various other tasks like patient selection, sending medication requests to the pharmacy system, managing in-progress Questionnaire forms, and launching SMART apps.
+Typically, capabilities provided by the Request Generator would be handled by an EHR in a production environment.

 This project is written in JavaScript with React and runs in [node.js](https://nodejs.org/en/).